 Cosmetic Rejuvenation Medical Center has introduced Platelet-Rich Plasma treatments into our armamentarium of skin rejuvenation and anti-aging techniques for our patients.

-Platelet-Rich Plasma (PRP), also known as Selphyl or the Vampire Facelift, has been utilized in aesthetic medicine (UK, Japan, and Asia, Europe) to rejuvenate and slow down the aging process on the face.
+Platelet-Rich Plasma (PRP), also known as Selphyl, has been utilized in aesthetic medicine (UK, Japan, and Asia, Europe) to rejuvenate and slow down the aging process on the face.
 This refers to mesenchymal and epithelial rejuvenation by injection of the persons own treated and enriched plasma.The injections result in biological stimulation of resident stem cells by growth factors.Recently, Cosmetic Rejuvenation Medical Center has introduced this regenerative treatment for facial rejuvenation in select patients with chronological aging and solar damage.

 Platelet Rich Plasma Therapy (PRP) utilizes the healing power of isolated platelets from an individual’s own blood to aid in the rejuvenation of their body’s soft tissues and bones.
 This therapy is a part of a quickly emerging medical niche called Orthobiologics which studies ways in which the body is able to heal itself.
 According to a study published in the May issue of the Journal of Drugs in Dermatology, PRP therapy has proven itself effective in face and neck rejuvenation.
 This discovery makes medical professionals, especially hopeful about the potential benefits PRP therapy may bring to dermatology patients seeking cosmetic treatments.